Symphony No. 6 (Haydn)

 The Symphony No. 6 in D major (Hoboken 1/6) is an early symphony written in 1761 by Joseph Haydn and the first written after Haydn had joined the Esterházy court.
-It is the first of three that are characterised by unusual virtuoso writing across the orchestral ensemble.
+It is the first of three that are characterized by unusual virtuoso writing across the orchestral ensemble.
 It is popularly known as Le matin (Morning).

 Background and scoring

 Haydn wrote this, his first symphonic work for his new employer Prince Paul II Anton Esterházy, in the spring of 1761, shortly after joining the court.
 He had signed his employment contract with him on May 1, 1761.
 Prince Paul gave Haydn the three times of day as a theme for composition.

 The Esterházys maintained in permanent residence an excellent chamber orchestra and with his first contribution for it in the symphonic genre, Haydn fully exploited the talents of the players.
 In this, Haydn was consciously drawing on the familiar tradition of the concerto grosso, exemplified by the works of Antonio Vivaldi, Giuseppe Tartini, and Tomaso Albinoni then much in vogue at courts across Europe.
 All three symphonies (Nos.
 6, 7 and 8) feature extensive solo passages for the wind, horn and strings, including rare solo writing for the double bass and bassoon in the third movement of No. 6.
 The work is scored for flute, 2 oboes, bassoon, 2 horns in D, violin I, violin II, viola, cello, double bass, and harpsichord ad libitum.

 It has been commonly suggested that Haydn's motivation was to curry favour both with his new employer (by making reference to a familiar and popular tradition) and, perhaps more importantly, with the players upon whose goodwill he depended.
 Typically during this period, players who performed challenging solo passages or displayed unusual virtuosity received financial reward.
 By highlighting virtually all of the players in this regard, Haydn was, literally, spreading the wealth.